boydlm/RatTracker/README.md

 AWS Amplify - a fully-managed CI/CD and hosting service.
 In using Amplify, any code changes the developer makes are automatically deployed.

 ## API Gateway
-AWS Gateway - the entry-point for API calls that executes functions on Lambda.
+API Gateway - the entry-point for API calls that executes functions on Lambda.

 ## Lambda
-Lambda - a serverless compute service used to query DynamoDB.
+AWS Lambda - a serverless compute service used to query DynamoDB.

 ## AWS DynamoDB
-Dynamo DB - a fully managed, scalable, NoSQL database used to store rat sightings.
+AWS DynamoDB - a fully managed, scalable, NoSQL database used to store rat sightings.